WAAM: Early history: WHRV

-The station signed on as WHRV in October 1947, and originally served as the Ann Arbor market's ABC Radio affiliate.
+The station signed on as WHRV on October 5, 1947, and originally served as the Ann Arbor market's ABC Radio affiliate, making it the second radio station in the area.
 WHRV was a typical full-service radio station of its day, with a wide variety of music ranging from pop vocals to rock and roll to Southern gospel, and a heavy commitment to local news and sports play-by-play.
 Ollie McLaughlin, a black DJ on WHRV, is credited for helping to discover early 1960s rocker and Michigan native Del Shannon, and, after he left the station in 1961, helped launch the careers of several other Michigan artists, including Barbara Lewis, The Capitols, and Deon Jackson.